Skip to content

 Cannabis and the Gender Gap: How Men and Women Use It Differently

 Even as research into cannabis unlocks a number of potential uses for cannabinoids such as CBD, there's one little-noticed detail: Men and women tend to use it for different reasons.
-Let's drill down into the stats to see how different genders use it (and how they could derive even greater benefits from this gentle and sustainable plant-based medication).
+Let's explore the statistics to see how different genders use it and how these patterns may offer insight into plant-based wellness routines.

-This idea is supported by a cross sectional study that found, in general, women tend to use CBD for sleep and stress relief, while men tend to use it to relieve post-workout muscle discomfort.
-In addition, that study suggested that women tend to derive more subjective effects from CBD, an effect generally supported by the Yale study.
+This idea finds support in a cross sectional study that found, in general, women more commonly cite wellness routines related to sleep and stress for their use of CBD, while men more often report incorporating it after physical activity.
+Additionally, that study suggested that women may be more likely to report subjective effects, a trend generally supported by the Yale research.

-“If there is a point at which higher doses trigger a neurobiological mechanism that blocks the anti-anxiety effects of CBD, that could very likely lead to different effects for women and men.”
+“If there is a point at which higher doses trigger a neurobiological mechanism that blocks some effects of CBD, that could very likely lead to different experiences for women and men.”

-The differences between men and women do not stop at how active compounds from cannabis may work in their bodies: Men and women tend to purchase differently, too.
+The differences between men and women extend beyond how cannabinoids interact with the body: Men and women also tend to purchase different product types.

-While historically there have been more male than female cannabis consumers, more and more women are seeking out cannabis to support health and wellness.
-When shopping, women purchase topicals, tinctures and edibles more frequently than men.
-In contrast, men purchase more cannabis flower and concentrates.
+While historically there have been more male than female cannabis consumers, more women are now seeking cannabis for wellness.
+When shopping, women purchase topicals, tinctures and edibles more frequently than men, while men purchase more traditional flower and concentrates.

-We’re passionate about our customers’ health and wellness and the potential of this all-natural plant medicine.
-Do you have other questions about how to use CBD to support your health and wellness?
-Reach out anytime; we’re always here to help!
+We’re passionate about our customers’ wellness and the potential of this all-natural plant.
+Do you have other questions about incorporating CBD into your routine?
+Reach out anytime; we’re always happy to provide information and resources!

 Previous Post Next Post